SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

     }
 }
 ```
+[/hint]
+[hint]

-The **Manager** is not much different, with the exception that his constructor has to attach a **dividend** property that is initially set to zero.
+The **Manager** class is not much different, with the exception that its constructor has to attach a **dividend** property that is initially set to zero.

-His definition also needs to override the `getSalary()` function we added to the base class earlier, which includes the bonus.
+Its definition also needs to override the `getSalary()` function we added to the base class earlier, which includes the bonus.

 ```js
 class Manager extends Employee {